muyun/dev.2language/notes.md

         -   DOM communicates to JS with **Events**

 -   ReactJS
+    -   React is a declarative UI library
+        -   React will **figure out the steps of how to update the DOM**
     -   Focus on JS components rather than pages/HTML
     -   JSX looks like templated HTML embedded in JS